OpenSmock/Molecule/README.md

 Molecule provide a way to describe a software application as a components group.
 Components communicate by use of services, parameters and events propagation.
 It is a Pharo implementation of the Lightweight Corba Component Model (Lightweight CCM).

-Molecule is working on Pharo 6 to 8.
+Molecule is working from Pharo 6 to 9.

 ## Getting Started